- Brain and Spine Care

 On the day of the treatment, a nurse will shave your head since hair interferes with the ultrasound waves.
 You’ll be given numbing medication before a frame is placed around your head to keep it still during treatment.

 Before the treatment, MRI photos are taken to map your brain.
 Light doses of ultrasound energy are used to pinpoint the exact treatment location and see if tremors improve.
-Once the treatment location is identified, high doses of ultrasound energy are used.
+Once the treatment location is identified, high doses of ultrasound energy are used to create small ablations and treat the area.
+You will be awake and able to communicate.